TeamMood/teammood.github.com/_posts/2020-03-26-coronavirus-how-teammood-can-help-working-from-home-teams.md

 * track the evolution of your team’s morale,
 * encourage feedback and ideas for improvement,
 * while ensuring people anonymity,
-* and openly discuss the feedback with the whole team
+* and openly discuss the feedback with the whole team.

 ## **3\.
 Organize daily challenges to “motivate the troops”**